 ER has experienced significant growth.
 Since our founding in 2001 as an official 501(c)(3) international humanitarian organization serving only in Quito, Ecuador, we have grown to serve vulnerable people on four continents through the teamwork of 50+ staff, multiple national partners and hundreds of volunteers.
 Today, ER is focusing heavily on Investing In Human Futures by helping people escape generational poverty.
 Specifically, we are committed to creating opportunities for life change through education reinforcement, life skills training and leadership development.

 - 2013: Launched the Quito Family Resource Center.

 - 2015: Opened a regional office in South Africa.

-- 2016: Opened the South Africa Dream Centre to provide after-school help to at-risk kids.
+- 2016: Opened the South Africa Dream Center to provide after-school help to at-risk kids.

 - 2018: Launched Pathway For Hope, a community development program serving in Manila.

-- 2019: Opened second Dream Centre campus in South Africa.
+- 2019: Opened an expanded Dream Center in Fish Hoek

-Please join us as we build pathways to hope for vulnerable people.
+Please join us as we build pathways of hope for vulnerable people.
 We’re excited to have you all along with us on this adventure!